Tinea Capitis

 View Image

-Photomicrograph depicting an endoectothrix invasion of a hair shaft by Microsporum audouinii.
-Intrapilary hyphae and spores around the hair shaft are ....
+Photomicrograph depicting endoectothrix invasion of hair shaft by Microsporum audouinii.
+Intrapilary hyphae and spores around hair shaft are seen (hem....

 Fungi are seen sparsely in the stratum corneum (see the first image below).
 Hyphae extend down the hair follicle, growing on the surface of the hair shaft.
 Hyphae then invade the hair, penetrate the outermost layer of hair (ie, cuticle), and proliferate downward in the subcuticular portion of the cortex, gradually penetrating deep into the hair cortex.
 Pronounced inflammatory tissue reaction with follicular pustule formation surrounding hair follicles is seen in patients with the clinical form of infection termed kerion celsi (see the second image below).